By Elias Kanellis

 I think this formula will be welcomed by all implicated parties who are innocent because the case is in the hands of the judiciary.

 On the contrary, those who became entangled in power plays in the SYRIZA-Independent Greeks system should be worried.
 Democracy is entitled to uncover and prosecute its enemies.

 It is interesting that the party that blames all others for serving vested interests was setting up its own vested interests, without principles or ethics.

 The majority report indicates that the evidence sent to the prosecutor through which the judiciary is probing the case and expanding it to include more individuals, proves not only Pappas’s machinations to create a pro-SYRIZA television station, but it also offers a clear account and timeline of secret meetings and bogus contracts until the publication of the aforementioned newspaper.

 What is certain is that the newspaper got the money.
 Was it illegal?
 The issue is being investigated by judicial and tax authorities.

 That is a tall order – and indeed before examining the part of the case that is likely to put on trial the former minister in a special high court with the approval of a plenary session of Parliament.

-Breach of trust may be a misdemeanour and if convicted one might avoid a jail sentence.
+Breach of trust may be a misdemeanor and if convicted one might avoid a jail sentence.